sapirhender123/CSLearningGame/README.md

-2. Download DB Browser from here: https://sqlitebrowser.org/blog/version-3-12-2-released/ according to your computer.
+2. Download DB Browser from here: https://sqlitebrowser.org/blog/version-3-12-2-released/ according to your computer, so you could see the DB of the game.

-Now you can open the file "Game.db" that the project create and uses for the game in DB browser :)
+Now you can open the file "Game.db" that the project create and use for the game in DB browser :)

 ### Enjoy your learning!